-The game may be over after the first 2 cards are dealt to both Player and Banker.
-If either the Player or Banker get a two card point total of 8 or 9, it is said to be a Natural 8 or Natural 9.
+The game may be over after the first 2 cards are dealt with by both Player and Banker.
+If either the Player or Banker gets a two-card point total of 8 or 9, it is said to be a Natural 8 or Natural 9.
 Neither Player or Banker are allowed to take a third card and the point totals are compared to determine the winner of the hand.
 If both receive a Natural 8 or both receive a Natural 9, the hand is a Tie.
 If one receives a Natural 9 and one receive a Natural 8, the Natural 9 is higher so that hand will win.

 Determining Who Gets a Third Card

 The Player’s decision if fairly simple.
 The Player always acts first and only draws a third card if his point total is 5 or less.
 That means the Player will not draw a card if the point total is 6 or 7.

 If the Player does not take a card, the Banker must draw a card if he has 5 points or less.
 This means that if both the Player and Banker have a point total of 6 or 7, neither will take a card and the point total is compared.

 When the Player Takes a Third Card

 Here is where it can get a little confusing.
 When the Player decides to take a third card, the Banker must decide whether to take a third card or not.
 This will depend on the Player’s three-card point total.